snoyberg/posa-chapter/warp.md

 (under 1300 SLOC at time of writing).
 If you are looking to write maintainable, efficient, concurrent code, Haskell should be a strong consideration.

+## Acknowledgment

+The authors thank the editors and two anonymous reviewers for useful feedback.